IBM/istio101/workshop/exercise-4/README.md

     The node port in above sample output is `169.60.87.20:31702`

+    Go to this address in the browser to try out your guestbook.

 4. Generate a small load to the app.
     ```shell
     while sleep 0.5; do curl http://<guestbook_endpoint/; done